-Sanja Samirana Pattnayak is a Visiting Assistant Professor in the Economics and Public Policy area.
+Sanja Samirana Pattnayak is a Visiting Associate Professor in the Economics and Public Policy area.
 Dr.Pattnayak received his Ph.D. in Economics from National University of Singapore and M.Phil. in Economics from Jawaharlal Nehru University, New Delhi.
 Before beginning his doctoral studies, he was a research associate at Indian Statistical Institute, and National Institute of Public Finance and Policy, Delhi for a brief period.

 Prior to joining IIM Tiruchirappalli, Dr. Pattnayak has served various teaching and research positions at the NUS Business School, Institute of Real Estate Studies, NUS Global Asia Institute and Lee Kuan Yew School of Public Policy, National University of Singapore.
 He was also a Singapore Millennium Postdoctoral Fellow (SMF) in Business and Economics at the Department of Economics, National University of Singapore.